bevy-cheatbook/bevy-cheatbook/src/setup/cross/macos-windows.md

 set up a toolchain to target `i686` (32-bit) or `aarch64` (Windows-on-Arm) the same way.

-As of Bevy 0.12, cross-compiling with MSVC no longer works, because there are some dependencies that assume you are running Windows and that they can run Windows EXEs from their build scripts.
-As such, it is now recommended that you use the GNU toolchain for cross-compiling.
-Instructions for setting up MSVC are still provided on this page for completeness (and it could be useful for your other Rust projects).

 ## First-Time Setup (GNU)

 The GNU/MINGW toolchain is the easier option.
 It does not need much in terms of